I’m Neil Forester, the owner of Forester Family Law PC, a virtual law firm “in” California.

-- Certified Arbitrator and Fellow, American Academy of Matrimonial Lawyers

-- Certificate in Dispute Resolution, Straus Institute for Dispute Resolution at Pepperdine Caruso Law (expected December 2023)

-There’s rarely a good time to get divorced, but I hope a silver lining of the coronavirus pandemic is that couples and their lawyers have reason to be more pragmatic about their cases.”

-“## I’m Neil Forester, the owner of Forester Family Law PC, a virtual law firm “in” California.
+I’m Neil Forester, the owner of Forester Family Law PC, a virtual law firm “in” California.

 - Certified Arbitrator and Fellow, American Academy of Matrimonial Lawyers

 - LLM in Dispute Resolution, concentration in Mediation, Straus Institute for Dispute Resolution at Pepperdine Caruso School of Law (expected December 2023)

 There’s rarely a good time to get divorced, but I hope a silver lining of the coronavirus pandemic is that couples and their lawyers have reason to be more pragmatic about their cases.